-Kaymaklı Kayısı is one of the most distinctive Turkish desserts.
-Apricots are quite popular in Turkey, and the Malatya region is one of the world’s largest suppliers of apricots, so it’s no wonder that one of the top sweets is prepared with apricots.
+Kaymaklı kayısı is one of the most distinctive Turkish sweet dishes.
+Apricots are quite popular in Turkey.
+The Malatya region is one of the world’s largest suppliers of apricots, so it’s no wonder that this top sweet is prepared with apricots.

 The final product is a treat that gives a great combination of flavors- creamy and textures, nutty, and fruity all at once.